albertzsigovits/writeups/unifi-udm/README.md

 * While old classic settings page shows all features, new settings pane does not show everything, the new settings page is still under development it seems
 * Some of those security features are implemented in the most basic sense (DNS filtering with a simple blocklist, no DNS-over-HTTP or other advanced features)
 * No Anti-DoS module, but Suricata makes up for that
 * No ad-blocking
-* Suricata is still on version 4.1.8, which is End-of-Life, could use an upgrade to v5 or v6
+* Suricata version is at 5.0.5, but there are more features in v6